oldnordic/ai-coder-assistant/docs/user_manual.md

 - **CI/CD Pipeline**: Integration with continuous integration systems
 - **Team Collaboration**: Shared refactoring suggestions
 - **Version Control**: Direct integration with Git workflows

+#### **Docker-Based Isolated Build & Test**

+The application can now automatically build and test your code in a Docker container, providing full isolation from your development environment.
+This is useful for testing fixes, running security scans, and ensuring reproducibility.

+### How to Use
+1. Go to the main window and find the "Docker Integration" section below the main tabs.
+2. If Docker is installed, you will see a status indicator and can enable Docker integration with a checkbox.
+3. (Optional) Specify a custom Dockerfile path, build arguments, and container run options.
+4. Use the "Test Docker Build & Test" button to verify your settings.
+5. When enabled, all scan/fix/test operations will run inside the container, and results will be shown in the UI.

+**Note:** If Docker is not installed, the integration will be disabled.

+### Advanced Settings
+- **Dockerfile Path**: Use a custom Dockerfile for your build environment.
+- **Build Arguments**: Pass build-time variables to Docker.
+- **Run Options**: Set environment variables, ports, or other container options.

+#### **PR Tab Placement**

+The "AI PR Creation" tab is now always the last tab on the right in the main application window, making it easy to find and access for all PR-related workflows.

 ### Examples